United Utilities Group Plc (UU.) Ordinary 5p

 No recommendation - No news or research item is a personal recommendation to deal.
 All investments can fall as well as rise in value so you could get back less than you invest.

-Looking ahead, full-year revenue is expected to rise by around 10%, and underlying costs are set to grow faster than inflation.
+Full-year guidance has been reiterated.
+Revenue is expected to rise by around 10%, and underlying operating costs are set to grow faster than inflation.

 Our view